Skip to contents

 Adding custom pals

-While the pal package comes with three pals for package development, one can use pals for all sorts of coding tasks in R, from interactive data analysis to authoring with Quarto, or even for pieces of code in languages other than R!
+While the pal package comes with three pals for package development, one can use pals for all sorts of coding tasks in R, from interactive data analysis to authoring with Quarto, or even for coding tasks in languages other than R!
 All you need to set up your own pal is a markdown file.